How to make easy fall sweater pumpkins. Use inexpensive dollar store pumpkins and transform them into beautiful decor with thrifted sweaters!

 Can you have too many pumpkins?
 I think not!!
 I love pumpkins in ALL different hues and textures.
 A couple of years ago I bought DOZENS of dollar store foam pumpkins and transformed them into a colorful fall pumpkin vine and used them on my colorful fall mantel.

 Be sure to visit these amazing Fall DIY projects that are linked up this week to the #SeasonalSimplicity series, hosted by my super talented friend Krista @thehappyhousie!

 Neutral Sweater Pumpkins are Perfect for ANY Decor

-We moved this week to a historic 1891 cottage and I am SO excited to decorate it for Fall!
-One of my first projects was to create neutral pumpkins with lots of fabric.
+One of my first projects I made when we moved into our historic 1891 cottage were these neutral pumpkins with lots of fabric.
 While we were moving we got rid of so much stuff.
 I went through my daughters’ donation bag and found some white sweaters that had a great texture.
 They were snagged in the middle, but the sleeves were perfect for this project!
 I had seen a sweater pumpkin made out of sweater sleeves from DIY Beautify but I thought it might be easier to cover foam pumpkins instead of filling the sleeves with beans

 Use Dollar Store Foam Pumpkins to Make Fall Sweater Pumpkins

 I love using Dollar Store pumpkins for fall.
 A couple of years ago I painted Dollar Store Pumpkins all kinds of bright colors to create a really bright and happy fall porch.
 I also created a bright and colorful fall mantel.
 This year I thought it would be fun to create a neutral, more textured pumpkin display.